jimmc414/file_compare/README.md

 # File Comparison Tool

-This program compares two text files and prints whether they are identical or lists the differences if they are not.
+This is a simple program that compares two text files and prints whether they are identical or lists the differences if they are not.

 ## Usage